 - Support URL: This URL would consist of the support information related to your application.

-- Demo Account: This will require the username and password for complete access over the app along with details for additional accounts.
+- Demo Account: It requires the username and password to gain complete access over the app, along with details for additional accounts.

 - Copyright: Follow the 'YYYY Organization/Company Name' format.